 At Kamphaus AutoCare and Emission, we advise our Hanover Park customers to run their air conditioner periodically in the winter.
 This will keep the seals from drying out and cracking, saving them the inconvenience of this relatively minor repair.

-Check with your pickup owner's manual or with your Hanover Park service advisor for information about how often your pickup air conditioning system should be serviced.
+Check with your pickup owner's manual or with your service advisor for information about how often your vehicle's air conditioning system should be serviced.

-Another piece of good auto advice: if your pickup air conditioner isn't working or is starting to show signs of breakdown, NOW is the time to get it fixed at Kamphaus AutoCare and Emission in Hanover Park.
+Another piece of good auto advice: if your pickup air conditioner isn't working or is starting to show signs of breakdown, NOW is the time to get it fixed at Kamphaus AutoCare, Hybrid Repair and Emissions in Hanover Park.
 Waiting will only increase the chances that you are in for major repairs and a significant repair bill.

 Remember, preventive maintenance — of your entire car — will keep you on the road.
 And, in this case, it will help you keep your cool!